Do you ever read back a draft and wonder what happened?

 Read your content aloud.
 Hear how it sounds and spot the bland phrases.

-Sprinkle with your favorite words.
+Sprinkle your favorite words.
 Try a few exotic spices.
 Stir and taste again.

 To create your signature dish, experiment with different flavors until you’re happy.